indra-ehep/KinFit_Skim/CBA_Skim/README.md

    - electron D0 and Dz cuts
    - medium Electron ID
    - passEtaEBEEGap

+   Once the event is identified to have one and only one type of single lepton (muon/electron), the lepton SF is evaluated by calling [SkimAna::GetMuonEff()](https://github.com/indra-ehep/KinFit_Skim/blob/73f1ac1e1d638bddd59a5b35dcd00262d919405a/CBA_Skim/SkimAna.C#L2021) and [SkimAna::GetElectronEff()](https://github.com/indra-ehep/KinFit_Skim/blob/73f1ac1e1d638bddd59a5b35dcd00262d919405a/CBA_Skim/SkimAna.C#L2067).

 5. **Lepton histograms** : The corresponding histograms after lepton cuts are filled as,
    ```cpp